Excused and Unexcused Absences

-Regular school attendance is necessary for mastery of the educational program provided to students of the district.
-Students at times may appropriately be absent from class.
+Regular school attendance is important to allow our students full access to the district’s educational programs.
+Students at times may be absent from class or not be able to participate remotely.
 School staff will keep a record of absence and tardiness, including a record of excuse statements submitted by a parent/guardian, or in certain cases, students, to document a student’s excused absences.
 The following principles will govern the development and administration of attendance procedures within the district.

 - Family emergency, including, but not limited to, a death or illness in the family;

 - Religious or cultural purpose including observance of a religious or cultural holiday or participation in religious or cultural instruction;

 - Court, judicial proceeding or serving on a jury;

 - Post-secondary, technical school or apprenticeship program visitation or scholarship interview;

 - State-recognized search and rescue activities consistent with RCW 28A.225.055;

 - Absence directly related to the student's homeless or foster care/dependency status;

 - Absences related to deployment activities of a parent or legal guardian who is an active duty member consistent with RCW 28A.705.010;